sagarutturkar/R-workflows/Venn.md

 1. Create empty directory.
 2. Create file with extension `*.venn` containing a venn list.
 3. Generate multiple `*.venn` files, one for each list to compare.
+4. Column name will be used as the name in the Venn diagram.

 # Quickstart: